Home > Analyses > Healthcare > Thermo Fisher Scientific Inc.

 Check out how we compare the company to its competitors:

-Thermo Fisher Scientific Inc. currently displays a slightly unfavorable competitive advantage.
-Its return on invested capital (ROIC) is below the weighted average cost of capital (WACC), indicating value erosion and a declining profitability trend.
+Thermo Fisher Scientific currently shows a slightly unfavorable competitive advantage.
+Its return on invested capital (ROIC) is below its weighted average cost of capital (WACC), indicating value erosion and declining profitability over 2021-2025.

 SWOT Analysis